dfinity/threshold/README.md

 ## Beta quality

-_Note_: This canister is not yet production quality, mostly due to a missing test suite, however **an initial security review has been performed**.
+_Note_: This canister can be considered production quality, a test suite is exercised in CI,
+        and **an initial security review has been performed**.

+PRs are welcome, but be prepared for an extended review period.

 See also the [open issues](https://github.com/dfinity/threshold/issues) for this project.